Vanderbilt University: Student controversies

 In April 2016 and June 2016, two former Vanderbilt football players were found guilty of charges related to the videotaped rape of an unconscious woman in a dorm room.
 Cory Batey was convicted of aggravated rape, aggravated sexual battery, facilitation of aggravated rape, and attempted aggravated rape, while Brandon Vandenburg was convicted of aggravated rape, aggravated sexual battery, and unlawful photography.
 The two are among four former football players charged with crimes related to the case.

+In July 2020, a white fraternity brother from Delta Kappa Epsilon was caught on video utilizing a racial slur along with white Kappa Alpha Theta sisters, wearing what appeared to be a mock durags.
+Hundreds of students dropped out of their fraternities and sororities, writing op-eds condemning their own fraternities and sororities for the student newspaper, The Vanderbilt Hustler.
+The controversy surrounding this sparked a national "Abolish Greek Life" movement at multiple other universities, including but not limited to the University of Richmond, Duke University, Emory University, American University, Northwestern University, and the University of North Carolina at Chapel Hill.

-In February 2021, the university released a statement regarding the two construction related deaths at the Owen Graduate School of Management and Rothschild College construction sites, the university stated that, the deaths were of "natural causes and not “work-site related".
-The university had not acknowledged the death at the Owen site prior to this.
-Additionally, the university released a statement about another on-campus construction death in February 2023.
+In February 2021, the university released a statement regarding the death of a construction worker at the Rothschild College construction site.
+Additionally, the university confirmed in February 2023 to The Vanderbilt Hustler that there had been another on-campus construction death in July 2021 at the Owen Graduate School of Management.
+The university stated that the deaths were of natural causes and not work-site related.
 Students have since organized the "Dores Worker Solidarity Network", which aims to improve construction practices in Nashville amid worker deaths and wage disputes on campus.

+In 2024, university administrators blocked the Vanderbilt Student Government from voting on a Boycott, Divestment and Sanctions resolution following Israeli invasion of Gaza.
+Students protested with sit-ins, including a protest in which the university expelled three, suspended one, placed 22 students on disciplinary probation.
+Additionally, the university police department arrested a Nashville Scene reporter, who was released just hours later after a judge found no probable cause for his arrest; The Nashville district attorney additionally stated that he wouldn't charge a reporter for doing their job.